 John supports the commercial and multi-unit dwelling customers.
 Feel free to contact him with questions, comments or requests for him to meet you at your location.

 Prior to joining SVCE, John developed a broad-based knowledge of various renewable energy and energy efficiency measures.
 Most recently, he worked for local fuel cell manufacturer, Bloom Energy, as the Incentives Operation Program Manager.
 Before that, he was in Washington DC running the Account Management team and developing programs for the DC Sustainable Energy Utility to support the largest energy users in the Capital with energy efficiency, solar, and workforce development.
 He was a Program Manager on the California Solar Initiative (CSI) for the Center for Sustainable Energy (CSE) servicing the San Diego Gas and Electric (SDG&E) territory.
 His solar knowledge came from selling solar directly to residential and commercial customers as well to contractors across the US.
 He began his energy career more than 15 years ago managing channel sales for a micro-wind turbine manufacturer.
 He is a Certified Energy Manager (CEM) and received his undergraduate degree from UCLA.

-Paige Wenzel, Community Outreach Fellow
+Paige Wenzel, Community Outreach Coordinator

 Paige comes to SVCE through the Climate Corps Bay Area program to assist with outreach for all SVCE communities.

 Climate Corps Bay Area is a 10-month program, offering professional development for emerging climate protection leaders who work on resiliency projects with local governments, colleges businesses and non-profits.